 Prior to working with DES, Cameron interned with Delta Development Group in Mechanicsburg, PA where he assisted the Disaster Preparedness Solutions consultants with a variety of projects.
 Cameron was a part of the planning team for multiple state-level exercises and training programs.
 Cameron has deep family roots in the emergency services field and serves as an EMT in various capacities, and as a volunteer firefighter.

-Cameron is attending the Pennsylvania College of Technology where he is seeking his Bachelor of Science in Emergency Management Technology.
+Cameron graduated from Pennsylvania College of Technology with a Bachelor of Science in Emergency Management degree.
 He served as the secretary of the college’s Emergency Management Club in 2018.

 Melissa serves as the Health and Human Services Planning Coordinator in the Emergency Management Division.
 In this position, she is responsible for maintaining the Chester County Mass Care and Sheltering annex, as well as developing comprehensive operational plans for a variety of health and human services related issues, ensuring that emergency services are accessible to all individuals in the county.
 She works to build relationships with various departments, organizations, and groups to ensure disability integration and access and functional needs are met to serve the county constituents.